18VAC115-60-80. Resident license and residency requirements.

 8. Residents shall not engage in practice under supervision in any areas for which they have not had appropriate education.

-9. Residency hours that are approved by the licensing board in another United States jurisdiction and that meet the requirements of this section shall be accepted.
+9. The board will accept residency hours that are approved by the licensing board in another United States jurisdiction and that meet the requirements of this section.

 D. Supervisory qualifications.